 Bloom’s taxonomy provides a clear formula for thinking about writing course- and module-level learning objectives.

-Benjamin Bloom published a study in the 1950s on student learning and found that a large number of college students were not being prepared to think past memorization and shallow comprehension.
+Benjamin Bloom published a study in the 1950s on student learning and found that many college students were not prepared to think past memorization and shallow comprehension.
 The study proposed that stating learning objectives in specific ways could move student learning to higher levels.

 Cognitive Domain for Bloom’s Taxonomy

-This chart shows Bloom’s six levels for cognitive learning.
-Knowledge, comprehension, and application are lower-order thinking skills.
-Analysis, synthesis, and evaluation are higher-order thinking skills.
+This chart shows Bloom’s six levels of cognitive learning.
+Remember, understand, and apply are lower-order thinking skills.
+Analyze, evaluate, and create are higher-order thinking skills.

 How Does the Chart Work?